nus-cs2103/website-base/admin/tp-pe-fragment.md

 <box type="tip" seamless>

-**Favor `response.NotInScope` over `response.Reject`**{.text-success}
+==**Favor `response.NotInScope` over `response.Reject`**=={.text-success}

-If there is even a slightest chance that the change suggested by a bug report is something that you *might* consider doing in a future version of the product, choose `response.NotInScope`.<br/>
+If there is even the slightest chance that the change directly suggested (or indirectly hinted at) by a bug report is an improvement that you *might* consider doing in a future version of the product, choose `response.NotInScope`.<br/>
- Choose `response.Reject` only for bug reports that are clearly incorrect (e.g., the tester misunderstood something).
+ Choose `response.Reject` only for bug reports that are clearly incorrect (e.g., the tester misunderstood something).<br>
+Accordingly, it is typical a team to have a lot more `response.NotInScope` bugs and very few `response.Reject` bugs.

-Note that `response.NotInScope` bugs earn a small amount of credit for the tester without any penalty for the dev team, unless there is a high number of such issues for a team.
+Note that `response.NotInScope` bugs earn a small amount of credit for the tester without any penalty for the dev team, unless there is an unusually high number of such bugs for a team.
 </box>

-**Duration:** The review period will start around 1 day after the PE and will last for 2-3 days (exact times will be announced later).
-However, you are recommended to finish this task ASAP, to minimize cutting into your exam preparation work.

 Bug reviewing is recommended to be done as a team as some of the decisions need team consensus.